 Our TMJ/TMD doctor, Dr. Stan Farrell, is one of the best-qualified doctors in the country for treating head pain.
 His state-of-the-art treatments are proven to alleviate pain over the long term without the dangers of addiction to prescribed medications.

-Call for your FREE and Immediate, No Obligation Assessment.
+Schedule Your Appointment Today.
 You Can Be Pain Free.
 Call NOW.